 Security token exchanges are also being established in other countries.
 The Gibraltar Blockchain Exchange (GBX), for example, currently offers trading in major cryptocurrencies.
 GBX recently applied for an extension of its license to permit listing security tokens on its exchange.

-When considering a platform for secondary trading, token issuers must determine whether such platform is compliant with the local laws of the countries where it operates.
-Token issuers should also research platform’s listing and KYC requirements.
+When considering a platform for secondary trading, token issuers must determine whether such a platform is compliant with the local laws of the countries where it operates.
+Token issuers should also research the platform’s listing and KYC requirements.

 8. Tracking secondary market trades and maintaining cap tables

-As discussed above, various legal restrictions apply in the United States to investors who can hold certain types of security tokens, including the quantitative, residency and time limits.
+As discussed above, various legal restrictions apply in the United States to investors who can hold certain types of security tokens, including the quantitative, residency, and time limits.
 To ensure compliance with these limitations, token issuers must be able to maintain a current cap table showing all holders of record of security tokens.

 9. Token custody

-One of the biggest issues in security token industry is custody.
+One of the biggest issues in the security token industry is custody.
 Customarily, online trading platforms have served as both marketplaces to link buyers and sellers of blockchain assets and custodians of those assets.
 But institutional investors have been reluctant to purchase digital assets from online trading platforms because of the security concerns and legal requirements to use qualified custodians when holding clients’ funds or securities.